 Family space: We want the camp to be accessible to families with children and we hope to make a cosy family space to hang out at.
 We appreciate many different types of contribution to the camp.

 Food: You decide what you eat – and at the camp everyone has the opportunity to eat collectively as the community kitchens, Le Sabot and Die Maulwürfe, prepare breakfast, lunch and dinner.
 Both groups make organic and vegan food on the basis of donations.
+If you have special needs e.g. because of allergies or food intolerances please give us a short note and write to camp-freethesoil(at)riseup.net (PGP) in advance and come to the info tent when you arrive at the camp.

 Gender: Do not assume that you know another person’s gender and prefered pronouns.
 Some people are made feel uncomfortable if asked for their gender/pronoun.
 If you are not sure, avoid using a pronoun by just using name or listen to what other uses.
 If you have any questions about this, feel free to ask the awareness team.